abhishekashware/DocConnect/README.md

         "adding updating staffs,bed no,icu beds,vaccancy,etc.",
         "rating hospitals",
         "simple e-commerce for medicine--unfinished",
-        "noifiactions to the unique user",
+        "noifications to the unique user",
-        "applying for appointmenet",
+        "applying for appointment",
-        "assigning doctors to the each patient",
+        "assigning doctors to each patient"
-        "providing tokenid to user"